How to Fix Common Problems of Attic Fans?

 You’re probably familiar with the problems that you face with your attic fan.
 Knowing how to identify the cause of the problem and troubleshoot it could help you repair simple issues on your own, without calling a repairman.
-Here are the most common problems that homeowners face with attic fans along with solutions to the problems.
+Here are the most common problems that homeowners face with fans along with solutions to the problems.

-If the attic fan isn’t turning on it could be an electrical issue, a problem with the thermostat, or the motor of the attic fan that’s not working.
+If the attic fan isn’t turning on it could be an electrical issue, a problem with the thermostat, or the motor of the fan that’s not working.

 Your attic fan may not be turning on because of an electrical problem like a tripped circuit breaker, a blown fuse, or a bad connection.
-You can diagnose it by plugging other electrical appliances that are working into the same outlet and by plugging the attic fan into a different power outlet.
+You can diagnose it by plugging other electrical appliances that are working into the same outlet and by plugging the fan into a different power outlet.
 Here are some tips to help you reset a circuit breaker or fix a blown fuse.

-If the fuse and circuit breakers are fine and none of the outlets are working, it could be a problem that is beyond the attic fan and you will have to call a professional to inspect it.
+If the fuse and circuit breakers are fine and none of the outlets are working, it could be a problem that is beyond the fan and you will have to call a professional to inspect it.

-If your attic fan has a thermostat, turn the fan on and off bypassing the thermostat.
-If the fan comes on, you know that the problem lies with the attic fan thermostat.
+If your fan has a thermostat, turn the fan on and off bypassing the thermostat.
+If the fan comes on, you know that the problem lies with the fan thermostat.
 The cost of repairing the thermostat depends on the cause of the attic exhaust fan problem.
 Sometimes, it works out more economical to replace the attic fan thermostat instead of repairing it.

-This attic fan motor is the most expensive repair for attic fans.
+This attic fan motor is the most expensive repair for attic exhaust fans.
 After you realize that it’s not an electrical or thermostat problem, the chances of it being a problem with the motor are quite high.
-If the motor isn’t working, you will need an attic fan motor replacement or attic fan replacement.
+If the motor isn’t working, you will need an attic fan motor replacement or attic replacement fan.